hmcts/wa-task-monitor/README.md

 # wa-task-monitor

+Last reviewed on: **15/04/2025**

 [![Build Status](https://travis-ci.org/hmcts/wa-task-monitor.svg?branch=master)](https://travis-ci.org/hmcts/wa-task-monitor)

 ## Purpose

-Task Monitor would use the Camunda Rest API to query for all Tasks that meet conditions that include:
+The **wa-task-monitor** application interacts with the Camunda REST API to identify and process tasks that meet specific conditions, such as:

-* The Task level variable taskState is 'Unconfigured'
+- The Task level variable taskState is 'Unconfigured'
-* Over a minimum age threshold
+- Over a minimum age threshold

 The latter condition would be set at 60 seconds to start with but can be adjusted as appropriate.
 It should be set long enough so that we do not select any Tasks that are currently being Configured.
 Note we also want to avoid picking up